 Street parking available on Grant St. or Sherman St.

 229 East Colfax Avenue, Denver, Colorado 80203, United States

-Closed the following holidays: New Years Day, Memorial day (Sat-Mon), 4th of July, Labor day (Sat-Mon), Thanksgiving (Thurs-Sun), Christmas day
+Closed the following holidays: New Years Day, Memorial day (Sat-Mon), July 3rd-5th, Labor day (Sat-Mon), Thanksgiving (Thurs-Sun), Christmas day

 Seasoned pork, noodles, and veggies wrapped in spring roll shell served with traditional fish sauce